DFHack/dfhack/docs/Plugins.rst

 import/export
 ~~~~~~~~~~~~~
 The following commands allow you to save and load stockpile settings.
-See the gui/stockpiles for an in-game GUI to this plugin.
+See `scripts/gui/stockpiles` for an in-game interface.

 :copystock:     Copies the parameters of the currently highlighted stockpile to the custom
                 stockpile settings and switches to custom stockpile placement mode, effectively